Home » Canning & Preserving » How To Make Sauerkraut

 Store the sauerkraut in the fridge or a cold cellar.
 The storage temp should be between 38-50 degrees F. Fermentation won’t stop but it will be greatly slowed down.

 Stored in the fridge the sauerkraut will keep for many months.
 (See section above “Does Sauerkraut Go Bad?”)
+If your sauerkraut is too salty for your taste simply give it a rinse before eating.

 how to make sauerkraut recipe homemade traditional german fermented cabbage probiotics easy